-- (i) CAS has jurisdiction to decide on the subject matter of this dispute. - (ii) The Request for Arbitration of the LAAF is admissible.

-- (iii) The Athlete is found guilty of an anti-doping rule violation in accordance with Rule 32.2(a) or 32.2(b) of the IAAF Rules. - (iv) A period of ineligibility of four years is imposed upon the Athlete, commencing on the date of the (final) CAS Award.
-Any period of provisional suspension imposed on, or voluntarily accepted, by the Athlete until the date of the (final) CAS Award shall be credited against the total period of ineligibility to be served. - (v) All competitive results obtained by the Athlete from 2 June 2015 through to the commencement of his provisional suspension on 15 July 2015 are disqualified, with all resulting consequences (including forfeiture of any titles, awards, medals, profits, prizes and appearance money). - (vi) Any arbitration costs are borne entirely by the Respondents. - (vii) The IAAF is awarded a significant contribution to its legal costs". - 49.
+- CAS has jurisdiction to decide on the subject matter of this dispute. - The Request for Arbitration of the IAAF is admissible. - The Athlete is found guilty of an anti-doping rule violation in accordance with Rule 32.2(a) or 32.2(b) of the LAAF Rules. - (iv) A period of ineligibility of four years is imposed upon the Athlete, commencing on the date of the (final) CAS Award.
+Any period of provisional suspension imposed on, or voluntarily accepted, by the Athlete until the date of the (final) CAS Award shall be credited against the total period of ineligibility to be served. - (v) All competitive results obtained by the Athlete from 2 June 2015 through to the commencement of his provisional suspension on 15 July 2015 are disqualified, with all resulting consequences (including forfeiture of any titles, awards, medals, profits, prizes and appearance money). - (vi) Any arbitration costs are borne entirely by the Respondents. - (vii) The LAAF is awarded a significant contribution to its legal costs". - 43.
 The Appellant's submissions, in essence, may be summarized as follows:

-a.
-Anti-doping Rule Violations
+Anti-doping Rule Violations a.

-- 50. Rule 32.2 (a) of the 2015 IAAF Competition Rules forbids the presence of a prohibited substance or its metabolites or markers in an athlete's sample.
-The presence of r-EPO, which is an In-Competition and Out-of-Competition prohibited substance under section S2 of the 2015 WADA Prohibited List, has been found in the Athlete's A Samples. - 51.
-Pursuant to Rule 32.2 (a) (ii) of the 2015 IAAF Competition Rules, sufficient proof of an antidoping rule violation under Rule 32.2 (a) is established "[...] where the Athlete's B Sample is analysed and the analysis of the Athlete's B Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the Athlete's A Sample [...]".
-The Athlete's B Samples also revealed the presence of r-EPO.
-Therefore, a violation of Rule 32.2 (a) is established. - 52.
-In addition, the evidence in this case is also sufficient to constitute a violation of Rule 32.2 (b) of the 2015 IAAF Competition Rules (i.e. "Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method") because "there are additional indications of doping in addition to [the Respondent's] analytical results". - 53.
-Specifically, "[t]he fact that at least six race walkers (including the Athlete) that were tested on 2 June 2015 at the Saransk centre reported adverse analytical findings for EPO".
-In addition, "[t]he heavily diluted samples provided by the Athlete (specific gravity of 1.003 for the first sample) and the other athletes that were subject to doping control at Saransk on the same day, indicating a concerted effort to prevent the detection of prohibited substances". - 54.
+- 44. Rule 32.2 (a) of the 2015 IAAF Competition Rules forbids the presence of a prohibited substance or its metabolites or markers in an athlete's sample.
+The presence of r-EPO, which is an In-Competition and Out-of-Competition prohibited substance under section S2 of the 2015 WADA Prohibited List, has been found in the Athlete's A Samples. - 45.
+Pursuant to Rule 32.2 (a) (ii) of the 2015 IAAF Competition Rules, sufficient proof of an antidoping rule violation under Rule 32.2 (a) is established "[...] where the Athlete waives analysis of the B Sample and the B Sample is not analysed; [...]".
+The Athlete waived his right to the analysis of his B Samples and hence the B Samples were not analysed.
+Therefore, a violation of Rule 32.2 (a) is established.

+- 46. In addition, the evidence in this case is also sufficient to constitute a violation of Rule 32.2 (b) of the 2015 IAAF Competition Rules (i.e. "Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method") because "there are additional indications of doping in addition to [the Respondent's] analytical results". - Specifically, "[t] he fact that at least six race walkers (including the Athlete) that were tested on 2 June 2015 47. at the Saransk centre reported adverse analytical findings for EPO".
+In addition, "[t]he heavily diluted samples provided by the Athlete (specific gravity of 1,003 for the first sample) and the other athletes that were subject to doping control at Saransk on the same day", indicate a concerted effort to prevent the detection of prohibited substances. - 48.
 Although the Doping Control Officer ("DOC") arrived on site at 6.30 a.m. on 2 June 2015 to conduct the doping tests, no athlete could be found for almost 12 hours.
-Furthermore, the DCO tried to call the concerned athletes but none of them answered their phones and, after several other obstructive actions, the athletes finally showed up at 6 p.m. to be tested.

-55. Moreover, "[t]he fact that the former Director of the Saransk centre, Viktor Kolesnikov, was suspended by RUSADA at the end of 2014 for possessing blood transfusion equipment" also indicates the use or attempted use of prohibited substances or methods by Russian race walkers training at this facility.
+Furthermore, the DCO tried to call the concerned athletes but none of them answered their phones and, after several other obstructive actions, the athletes finally showed up at 6 p.m. to be tested. - 49.
+Moreover, "[t] he fact that the former Director of the Saransk centre, Viktor Kolesnikov, was suspended by RUSADA at the end of 2014 for possessing blood transfusion equipment" also indicates the use or attempted use of prohibited substances or methods by Russian race walkers training at this facility.